greenhas/spg_website/content/Work/2021-04-20-Thinking-today.md

 ---
 date: 2021-04-20T12:13:21-04:00
-title: "Thinking today about all the people who have more impressive qualifications than I do but are less secure professionally because academia isn’t fair."
+title: ""
-tags: ["micro"]
+tags: ["micro","Work"]
 ---
+Thinking today about all the people who have more impressive qualifications than I do but are less secure professionally because academia isn’t fair.